krishnakadiyala/NPAcourse/labs/Bonus_Labs/Using_Jinja2_Filters.md

-## Jinja2 Filters
+# Jinja2 Filters

 This lab introduces and explores several common Jinja filters.
 Jinja filters provide ways to manipulate and work with data in a clean and consumable way.
 Remember you already saw one filter in the Compliance lab when we converted a string to an integer.
 Now we'll take a look at several more filters.

 ### Task 1 - Using Jinja2 Filters

 The Jinja2 library ships with many filters already, but in addition to those Ansible also ships with it's own that are only available in Ansible.
-It is even possible to add custom filters with knowing a little bit of Python.
+It is even possible to add custom filters with knowing just a little bit of Python.

 ##### Step 1